-Reporting the transport of untaxed energy products Unfortunately this specification of service has not yet been completely translated.
+Report transportation of untaxed energy products Unfortunately this specification of service has not yet been completely translated.

-Energy products are for example:
+Energy products are, for example:

 - Heating oil

-Carriage in the German tax territory:
+Carriage within the German tax territory:

 You are authorized to transport energy products within the German tax territory.
 This means that you are

-Possible to transport within Germany
+The transport within Germany is possible

 - to another tax warehouse,

-- from the place of importation to another tax warehouse, or
+- from the place of importation to another tax warehouse or

-- to so-called beneficiaries, for example, foreign armies, diplomatic missions and consular posts.
+- to so-called beneficiaries, for example foreign armies, diplomatic missions and consular posts.

-Transport between Member States:
+Transport between member states: